6 Reasons The World Needs ZitSticka

 The beauty *space* is crowded, and rapidly growing.
 We know this because studies keep telling us so.
-Forbes last year reported the beauty industry to be worth a casual $445 billion.
+Forbes reported the beauty industry to be worth a casual $445 billion in 2018.
 Casual.

 In the early stages of ZitSticka’s conception, we decided our future contribution to this space needed some strict non-negotiables.
 All of them, TBQH, related to innovation and efficacy.
 No use in rehashing an existing product or worse, creating something that doesn’t do what it’s supposed to.

 And so, in no particular order, are the top 6 reasons we think the world needs ZitSticka…

 We’re not the first pimple patch or sticker on the market—but KILLA is embedded with our signature microdart technology.
 Many acne patches are simply circle-shaped hydrocolloid dressings—the same moisture-sucking material ZitSticka’s KILLA base is made of—but KILLA’s composition is more complex.
 Each contains layers of tiny microdarts filled with zit-fighting agents that self-dissolve within two hours, depositing potent actives directly into the nucleus of your pimple.
 Sounds like jargon, works like magic.

 2. Under-the-surface, upcoming zits don’t come with many solutions